SyncfusionExamples/How-to-select-the-items-in-WinUI-TreeView-SfTreeView/README.md

 #### Note: SelectionChanging and SelectionChanged events will be triggered only on UI interactions.

-## Disable the selection for specific item
+## Disable the selection for a specific item

-TreeView selection for specific items can be disabled by setting the ItemSelectionChangingEventArgs.Cancel property to true in the SelectionChanging event.
+TreeView selection for specific items can be disabled by setting the **ItemSelectionChangingEventArgs.Cancel** property to true in the SelectionChanging event.

 ```C#